-An increase in the world population and its relation to trade as given rise to many food safety problems, especially underdeveloped countries are affected by this problem.
+An increase in the world population and its relation to trade has given rise to many food safety problems, especially in underdeveloped countries are affected by this problem.
 There is no doubt that food safety is a big challenge for under-developed countries, these countries have to overcome food safety issues to enhance their economy.
-WHO says the economy of under-developed countries is affected by food born illness by increasing the ratio of disease in that region.
+WHO says the economy of under-developed countries is affected by food-born illness by increasing the ratio of disease in that region.
 The reason for the situation is the lack of monitoring facilities by the Government.
-Because many of the foodborne diseases remain note less.
+Because many of the foodborne diseases remain not less.
 Many multinational organizations are working in developed and under-developed countries to ensure food safety in the world.

 If we talk about the priorities of WHO food safety is in the top 11, this organization making astronomical efforts in this aspect.
-Due to foodborne illness in the world, life is affected by many out brakes; Children are mostly affected by this issue in developed and Under-developed countries.
+Due to foodborne illness in the world, life is affected by many brakes; Children are mostly affected by this issue in developed and Underdeveloped countries.
 If we want to overcome the issues of Poverty and Hunger in the region, then we have to improve the food safety conditions.
-Many of the common diseases like kidney issues including salmonella, listeria, campylobacter, or E-coli.
-Tuberculosis is transfer through animals and people belonging to villages are mostly affecting by this issue.
-Millions of peoples are affected by intestinal problems which are caused by water contamination.
-Foodborne diseases are account for a major challenge for developing societies.
-According to an estimate, there are around 15,00 diarrheal affairs befall worldwide, out of which 75% is due to biological defilement & aftereffect in 3 million deaths of children ranging from age 5 or less.
+Many common diseases like kidney issues include salmonella, listeria, campylobacter, or E-coli.
+Tuberculosis is transferred through animals and people belonging to villages are mostly affected by this issue.
+Millions of people are affected by intestinal problems which are caused by water contamination.
+Foodborne diseases account for a major challenge for developing societies.
+According to an estimate, there are around 15,00 diarrheal affairs befall worldwide, out of which 75% are due to biological defilement & aftereffect in 3 million deaths of children ranging from age 5 or less.

 2. Food Safety Legislation in Pakistan

-Everyone has concerned with food safety for its health.
+Everyone has concerned about food safety for its health.
 Food consumption is basic for survivorship of life, food safety problems are bosom for all of us.
-If we talk in simple words, the things we chew or drink should be free from contamination, safe for humans.
-If we want to deliver safe food for the people living in the region, we have to take steps to increase the level of food chain i.e. production techniques, storage conditions, supply techniques, transports facilities and consumption.
-If we see, the government and citizens are the two main investors to ensure food safety in the country.
+If we talk in simple words, the things we chew or drink should be free from contamination, and safe for humans.
+If we want to deliver safe food for the people living in the region, we have to take steps to increase the level of the food chain i.e. production techniques, storage conditions, supply techniques, transport facilities, and consumption.
+If we see, that the government and citizens are the two main investors to ensure food safety in the country.
 Food producers/industrialists play a major role in food safety, but we will not discuss this in this article.

 3. Law dealing with Food Safety in Pakistan

 There is a number of laws related to food safety in Pakistan.
-However, these laws have categories according to the need, there are different law for the hygiene production of food products, save transport of the products and the supply of food products, and as a whole, we can say there are laws from Farm to Fork to ensure the food safety of the products.
+However, these laws have categories according to the need, there are different laws for the hygiene production of food products, saving transport of the products and the supply of food products, and as a whole, we can say there are laws from Farm to Fork to ensure the food safety of the products.

 There are four laws in Pakistan that particularly bargain with food safety.
-Three of these laws have a direct relation with issues affiliated to food safety, while 4th law is named as Pakistan Standards & Quality Control Authority Act (PSQCA), but is indirectly related to food hygiene.
+Three of these laws have a direct relation to issues affiliated with food safety, while 4th law is named Pakistan Standards & Quality Control Authority Act (PSQCA), but is indirectly related to food hygiene.
 A short review of these laws is given ahead:

 3.1.
 The Pure Food Ordinance

 This law was passed in 1960, this law deal with hygiene production or preparation of food product & the sale of these food products.
-All the provinces In Pakistan and some areas in Northern sides adopted this law by making some corrections in it.
+All the provinces In Pakistan and some areas on the Northern sides adopted this law by making some corrections to it.
 The main purpose of this law is to make sure that the purity of food is being delivered to the citizen in the market, by preventing the addition of adulterants.
-The law forbids any person to add or mix color, stain or powder in any food product.
-If the addition of these is more than the limit set by the rules, so it’s likely to make food products injurious for human health.
+The law forbids any person to add or mix color, stain, or powder in any food product.
+If the addition of these is more than the limit set by the rules, so it’s likely to make food products injurious to human health.

-The food safety laws in Pakistan have standard limits for coloring component, preservative use while processing, flavoring compound, antioxidants, stabilizers, anticaking agent, non-nutritive components and metals.
-This law also bans the selling, preparation, production, import, and export of such food products which are adulterated beyond the limits and it is also harmful for consumption.
-This law has also standards for the packaging of food product and caution measures are taken during storage and packaging.
-There are four attributes which should be followed to ensure the purity of the food product:
+The food safety laws in Pakistan have standard limits for coloring components, preservative use while processing, flavoring compound, antioxidants, stabilizers, anticaking agents, non-nutritive components, and metals.
+This law also bans the selling, preparation, production, import, and export of such food products which are adulterated beyond the limits and it is also harmful to consumption.
+This law has also standards for the packaging of food products and caution measures are taken during storage and packaging.
+There are four attributes that should be followed to ensure the purity of the food product:

-1) It bans the production of such food products which are harmful to the human intake e.g. product that can cause food poisoning.
+1) It bans the production of such food products which are harmful to human intake e.g. products that can cause food poisoning.

 2) It forbids the import and export or selling of hazardous food products.